Independent guide. Not affiliated with any therapy platform. General information only, not medical or therapy advice.In a crisis? Call or text 988.

 Switch therapistFree, anytimeFree, anytimeFree, with clinical review

-Best forAffordable weekly therapyInsurance-covered therapyTherapy + medication together
+Best fit whenAffordable weekly therapyInsurance-covered therapyTherapy + medication together

-• Access: Available to people in rural areas, those with mobility issues, or anyone with a demanding schedule.
+• Access.
+Available to people in rural areas, those with mobility issues, or anyone with a tight schedule.

-• Cost: Often 20-40% cheaper than in-person sessions without insurance, especially in high-cost cities.
+• Cost.
+Often 20 to 40 percent cheaper than in-person sessions without insurance, especially in high-cost cities.

-• Provider choice: Not limited to therapists in your geographic area.
-Access specialists who may not practice locally.
+• Provider choice.
+Not limited to therapists in your geographic area.

-• Continuity: If you travel or relocate, you can keep the same therapist (within state licensing rules).
+• Continuity.
+If you travel or relocate, you may keep the same therapist within state licensing rules.

-• Human connection: Some people find the physical presence of a therapist more grounding and supportive.
+• Human connection.
+Some people find physical presence more grounding.

-• Nonverbal cues: Therapists can observe full body language, which provides additional clinical information.
+• Nonverbal cues.
+Therapists can observe full body language, providing extra clinical information.

-• Privacy: No risk of family members or roommates overhearing your session.
+• Privacy.
+No risk of family or roommates overhearing your session.

 You live in a rural area with few local providers